monikastrah/431-2020/classes/class04/README.md

 1. Dr. Love will present some [reactions to the Minute Paper after Class 03](https://github.com/THOMASELOVE/431-2020/tree/master/minutepapers).
     - Depending on when you completed the Minute Paper, you may have been asked about Leek twice and Spiegelhalter not at all.
 Sorry about that mistake.
+2. **What should I do if an emergency arises?**
+    - If an emergency arises that will keep you from timely completion of work that has a deadline, like a lab, minute paper, or the like, send an email directly to Dr. Love saying "I have an emergency that will keep me from completing (*list things you're worried about completing*) in a timely fashion.
+I will contact you again when I am able to make plans."
+    - Dr. Love will respond with "OK" and temporarily excuse you from things until **you** send a "re-connection" email to make plans for making up the work you missed, at which time he'll evaluate the situation and together you can make that plan.
+At no time do you owe us any information about your health or the nature of the emergency.
+    - Essentially, doing this will press PAUSE on Dr. Love worrying or pestering you about deadlines until you email him again.
+    - Dr. Love's email address remains `Thomas dot Love at case dot edu`.
+    - This information is now also available in our [Syllabus](https://thomaselove.github.io/431-2020-syllabus/) thanks to the most recent revision.
 3. The best cheat sheets for working with our tools, in my opinion, are the [R Studio Cheatsheets](https://rstudio.com/resources/cheatsheets/).
 The ones I use most often are (all are PDF downloads):
     - [Data Visualization](https://github.com/rstudio/cheatsheets/raw/master/data-visualization-2.1.pdf) with `ggplot2`,
     - [Data Transformation](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf) with `dplyr`,